grimoire/torch2trt_dynamic/README.md

 This is a branch of https://github.com/NVIDIA-AI-IOT/torch2trt with dynamic input support

-Not all layer support dynamic input such as view, squeeze, stack, etc...
+Not all layer support dynamic input such as view, reshape, AdaptivePooling(kernel_size>1) etc...

 You can create a custom layer from nvinfer1::IPluginV2DynamicExt to implement it.